1980 Winter Olympics

 The 1980 Winter Olympics, officially the XIII Olympic Winter Games and also known as Lake Placid 1980, were an international multi-sport event held from February 13 to 24, 1980, in Lake Placid, New York, United States.

 Lake Placid was elected as the host city for the 1980 Winter Games at the 75th International Olympic Committee (IOC) Session in Vienna, Austria in 1974.
 This marked the second time the Upstate New York village hosted the Winter Games, after 1932.
 The only other candidate city to bid for the 1980 games, Vancouver-Garibaldi withdrew before the final vote.
+This was the second of two consecutive Olympic games held in North America, following the 1976 Summer Olympics in Montreal, Quebec, Canada.

 Some venues from the 1932 Games were renovated for use in the 1980 Games, and events were held at the Olympic Center, Whiteface Mountain, Mt.
 Van Hoevenberg Olympic Bobsled Run, the Olympic Ski Jumps, the Cascade Cross Country Ski Center, and the Lake Placid High School Speed Skating Oval.
 The Games were a success in terms of sport, but the organization was criticized because of numerous transport problems.
 The 1980 Games were the last to take place in a city of less than 15,000 inhabitants.